13 min read

 Total Campaign Cost / Conversions

-Annual Recurring Revenue (ARR) and Monthly Recurring Revenue (MRR) are important metrics used in the subscription revenue model.
+Annual Recurring Revenue (ARR) and Monthly Recurring Revenue (MRR) are important metrics in the subscription revenue model.
 These two metrics tell us how much recurring revenue comes in, yearly and monthly.

 MRR = Revenue Per Unit x Number of Subscribers